Social Structure In Ancient Mesopotamia

 Q2: What was the role of women in Mesopotamian society?

 A2: Women's roles varied depending on their social class.
-Upper-class women could own property and engage in business, while lower-class women primarily focused on household management.
+Think about it: upper-class women could own property and engage in business, while lower-class women primarily focused on household management.
 They participated in religious practices and held some legal rights.

 Q3: How did religion influence the social structure?

 A3: Religion was deeply ingrained in Mesopotamian society.
-Priests held significant power and influence, often rivaling that of secular officials.
-Religious beliefs informed legal codes and influenced moral and ethical values.
+Because of that, priests held significant power and influence, often rivaling that of secular officials.
+Religious beliefs informed legal codes and influenced moral and ethical values Not complicated — just consistent.
+And it works..

 Q4: How did warfare impact the social structure?